danielaparker/jsoncons/doc/ref/jsonpath/json_replace.md

 ### jsoncons::jsonpath::json_replace

-Searches for all values that match a JsonPath expression and replaces them with the specified value
+Searches for all values that match a JSONPath expression and replaces them with the specified value

 #### Header
 ```c++